From as early as the 1960s, the

 members yourself.
 You will be informed whether or not you have been accepted

-into the programme by the end of March.
+into the program by the end of March.

 Do I need to have a supervisor when I apply?